Education Records: Release and Review

 Except as provided in FERPA or other applicable law, the university will not disclose non-directory information from your education records unless you provide a written release containing:

-- What information is to be released
+- What information is to be released (must be specific)

 - To whom the information is to be released

 - The purpose for which it is to be released

 For convenience if you are a student with DuckID, please use the following online form:

 Former students without DuckID access, use the PDF version.
 You will also be required to submit a picture of your government-issued ID for signature verification.

 Some graduate programs, scholarships or job applications require the use of their own prepared packets and may include a form which provides a place for your signature authorizing release of non-directory information.
 If that completed form or a copy of it always accompanies the pages to be completed by UO faculty or staff members, no additional authorization is required.